Terry Virts: Military career

 Virts was commissioned as a Second Lieutenant upon graduation from the United States Air Force Academy in 1989 and earned his pilot wings at Williams Air Force Base, Arizona.
 He completed basic fighter lead-in training at Holloman Air Force Base, New Mexico followed by formal training in the F-16 Fighting Falcon with the 56th Tactical Fighter Wing at MacDill Air Force Base, Florida.

 He was then assigned to the 31st Tactical Fighter Wing at Homestead Air Force Base, Florida.
 After Hurricane Andrew struck southern Florida in 1992, his squadron was moved to Moody Air Force Base, Georgia.
 He was later assigned to the 36th Fighter Squadron at Osan Air Base, Republic of Korea, and the 22nd Fighter Squadron at Spangdahlem Air Base, Germany.

-Virts was selected for Test Pilot School in 1997 at Edwards Air Force Base, California.
-Following graduation, he was an Experimental Test Pilot at the F-16 Combined Test Force.
+Virts was selected for test pilot school in 1997 at Edwards Air Force Base, California.
+Following graduation, he was an experimental test pilot at the F-16 Combined Test Force at MacDill Air Force Base in Florida.
 He has logged more than 5,300 flight hours in 40 different aircraft.

 NASA career

+Virts's NASA career spanned several pivotal roles and space missions.
+In 2000, Virts was selected as a Space Shuttle pilot by NASA.
+His career was marked by a series of important technical assignments and mission roles.

-Virts was selected as a Space Shuttle pilot by NASA in 2000.
-His technical assignments included lead astronaut for the NASA T-38 program, Shuttle Avionics Integration Laboratory (SAIL) test crewmember, Expedition 9 crew support astronaut, CAPCOM, and lead astronaut for SLS.
+One of his notable assignments was serving as the lead astronaut for the NASA T-38 program, where he contributed to the training and preparation of fellow astronauts.
+Virts also played a crucial role as a member of the Shuttle Avionics Integration Laboratory (SAIL) test crew, participating in critical systems testing and integration efforts.

+In 2004, Virts supported Expedition 9 as a crew support astronaut, providing valuable assistance to the mission's crew members.
+Additionally, he took on the role of a Capsule Communicator (CAPCOM), acting as a vital link between ground control and astronauts in space.

+Virts's contributions extended to the Space Launch System (SLS) program, where he served as the lead astronaut, playing an instrumental role in the development and advancement of this vital component of NASA's future missions.

-On February 8, 2010, Virts launched on his first spaceflight as the pilot of STS-130 aboard Space Shuttle Endeavour, carrying the Tranquility module as well as the Cupola on the final assembly flight of the International Space Station.
-Endeavour landed on February 22, 2010.
+On February 8, 2010, Virts embarked on his maiden spaceflight as the pilot of STS-130 aboard the Space Shuttle Endeavour.
+This historic mission marked the final assembly flight of the International Space Station and delivered the Tranquility module as well as the Cupola.
+The mission concluded with a safe landing on February 22, 2010.

-On November 23, 2014, Soyuz TMA-15M carrying Virts, Samantha Cristoforetti and Anton Shkaplerov launched from the Baikonur Cosmodrome, Kazakhstan.
-It successfully docked at the International Space Station roughly six hours later.
+On November 23, 2014, Virts launched aboard Soyuz TMA-15M alongside fellow astronauts Samantha Cristoforetti and Anton Shkaplerov from the Baikonur Cosmodrome in Kazakhstan.
+They successfully docked at the International Space Station approximately six hours later.